Corporate Giving and Trusts & Foundations

 A Massive Thank You!

-We are delighted to welcome Windblowers and Bridgeway Consulting Ltd. as our very first Corporate Donors!
-Their support will help us continue providing life-changing music programmes for young people in Nottingham.
+Windblowers and Bridgeway Consulting Ltd. joined us in 2017-18 as our first Corporate Donors.
+Their support helped us to fund life-changing music programmes for young people in Nottingham.

 Bridgeway Consulting Ltd. is a consulting and contracting firm that covers many aspects of civil engineering and asset management.
-You can read more about the company by visiting their website.
 Windblowers is an independent music shop on Derby Road and if you're looking for sheet music or a wind instrument, it's definitely worth a visit!
-You can find out more by visiting their website here.
+You can find out more about what's available by visiting their website here.

 As a charity, we rely on the generosity of companies like yours to continue with our life-changing music programmes.
 Join our Corporate Giving programme and become one of our Business Partners.
 You can donate annually, or give one-off donations.